Oclemy/nuxtjs.org/content/en/faq/webpack-audio-files.md

----
-title: How to extend Webpack to load audio files?
-description: How to extend Webpack config to load audio files?
-category: configuration
-position: 11
----

 Audio files should be processed by `file-loader`.
 This loader is already included in the default Webpack configuration, but it is not set up to handle audio files.
 You need to extend its default configuration in `nuxt.config.js`: